 It is important to realize what the Pyramid Scheme really means.

-On to of that you are promised huge earnings – then you can say outright it is a pyramid scheme
+On top of that, you are promised huge earnings – then you can say outright it is a pyramid scheme

 You can use this checklist whenever you want to evaluate a company that recruits new members and promises them huge monthly incomes, especially working from home.